Beaton images helped unravel Queen Elizabeth enigma

 "Queen Elizabeth II by Cecil Beaton: A Diamond Jubilee Celebration" runs from February 8-April 22 at the Victoria and Albert and features about 100 pictures from Beaton's huge archive of 18,000 photographs owned by the museum.

-During World War Two, pictures of the royal family inspecting bomb damage to Buckingham Palace signalled that they, like everyone else in Britain, were feeling the effects of the conflict directly.
+During World War Two, pictures of the royal family inspecting bomb damage to Buckingham Palace signaled that they, like everyone else in Britain, were feeling the effects of the conflict directly.

-At Elizabeth's coronation in 1953, the focus was on colour, pomp and pageantry to underline Elizabeth's credentials as new head of the royal family.
+At Elizabeth's coronation in 1953, the focus was on color, pomp and pageantry to underline Elizabeth's credentials as new head of the royal family.

 The show, which opened to the press on Monday as the monarch celebrated 60 years on the throne, opens with portraits of Queen Elizabeth, the Queen Mother and her princess daughters Elizabeth and Margaret taken in 1939.